Case Study of Q Research, a Marketing Research Company

 Q Research: Portrait of a small Strategic Marketing Research Company

-This is a portrait of a small business I started and ran for eight years from 1988 to 1995.
+This is a portrait of a small business I started and ran for eight years.
 It was a small strategic marketing research company that offered something quite different to clients; most of whom appreciated it and some didn’t.

 It is perhaps a little self-indulgent publicising Q Research so many years after it closed, but there would have been sensitivities and confidentiality issues previously.
 Please skip this article, if the topic isn’t of interest.